-Given the extreme volatility of markets during this period one may wonder whether the observed outcome represents a fair assessment of the intervention's effects.
-For this reason, we evaluate the plan on an ex ante basis by using the standard Black and Scholes (1973) and Merton (1974) model of equity as an option on the value of the underlying assets.
-When we keep the assets' value constant (i.e., the intervention neither creates nor destroys any value) the model grossly underestimates the market response.
-According to the model, the shareholders should have lost \$25bn and instead lost only \$3bn.
-The debtholders should have gained \$49bn and instead gain \$119.
+Given the extreme volatility of markets during this period, one may wonder whether the observed outcome represents a fair assessment of the intervention's effects.
+For this reason, we evaluate the plan on an ex ante basis by using the standard Black and Scholes (1973) and Merton (1974) models of equity as an option on the value of the underlying assets.
+When we keep the assets' value constant (i.e., the intervention neither creates nor destroys any value), the model grossly underestimates the market response.
+According to the model, the shareholders should have lost \$25 bn and instead lost only \$3 bn.
+The debt holders should have gained \$49 bn and instead gain \$119 bn.
 To bridge this difference we need to hypothesize an increase in the value of the underlying assets.
-It is only if we assume an increase in the value of assets of \$113bn that the model can approximate well the actual changes in the value of debt and equity.
+It is only if we assume an increase in the value of assets of \$113 bn that the model can approximate well the actual changes in the value of debt and equity.
 This alternative method confirms the magnitude of the asset increase.

 Finally, we try to evaluate whether the same objective achieved by the plan could have been obtained at a lower cost to taxpayers.
 If the main goal was to make banks solvent, we assume that the objective is to achieve a reduction in the CDS rates equivalent to the one observed in the data after the plan.
-We analyze four alternative plans: the original Paulson plan where bank's assets were purchased at market value, the original Paulson plan with bank's assets purchased above market (we assume a 20% above), a British-style equity infusion without any debt guarantee, and a debt-for-equity swap.
-We rate these alternatives on the basis of up-front investment required by the

-Government, taxpayers' expected cost, taxpayers' value at risk, and Government ownership of banks.
-While expensive with respect to a debt-for-equity swap, we find that the revised Paulson plan strikes a reasonable compromise in terms of the various cost metrics.
+We analyze four alternative plans: the original Paulson Plan where banks' assets were purchased at market value, the original Paulson Plan with banks' assets purchased above market (we assume 20% above), a British-style equity infusion without any debt guarantee, and a debt-for-equity swap.
+We rate these alternatives on the basis of up-front investment required by the government, taxpayers' expected cost, taxpayers' value at risk, and government ownership of banks.
+While inferior to a debt-for-equity swap, the Revised Paulson Plan appears superior to the other strategies.
+The approach followed by the Paulson Plan, however, did not require a redistribution of between \$21 and \$44 bn from taxpayers to banks: the government could have charged more for both the equity infusion and the debt guarantee as Warren Buffett did when he invested in Goldman Sachs three weeks before the Paulson Plan.

 The rest of the paper proceeds as follows.
-Section 1 describes the 2008financial crisis and discusses the potential reasons for a government intervention.
-It also describes the details of the plan announced by U.S. Treasury and FDIC on October 13, 2008.
-Section 2 analyzes the effect of the plan on the prices of the bonds, the common equity, and the preferred.
-Section 3 computes the net cost of the preferred equity infusion and the debt guarantee.
-Section 4 analyzes the plan from an ex ante point of view.
-Section 5 studies the cost of alternative plans that would have achieved the same objective.
+Section 2 describes the 2008 financial crisis and discusses the potential reasons for a government intervention.
+It also describes the details of the plan announced by the US Treasury and FDIC on October 13, 2008.
+Section 3 analyzes the effect of the plan on the prices of the bonds, the common equity, and the preferred equity.
+Section 4 computes the net cost of the preferred equity infusion and the debt guarantee.
+Section 5 analyzes the plan from an ex ante point of view.
+Section 6 studies the cost of alternative plans that would have achieved the same objective.
 Conclusions follow.